SrishtiPyasi/echo360-bulk-downloader/README.md

 The code automated bulk download but could only be used by copying and pasting code in web console

 ## Modifications
-1. For easy usage, made a chrome extension using Javascipt.
+1. For easy usage, made a chrome extension using Javascript.
 2. Used HTML/CSS to make two buttons to start and stop bulk download

 ## Screenshot